g3w-suite/g3w-suite-documentation/projectsettings.md

 ### Definition of the attribute display form
 For each layer it is possible to define the structure of the attributes form associated with displaying the results following query operations.

-On QGIS we can build a personalized form (query form) by creating thematic tabs and groups and defining the distribution of the individual fields and their aliases.
+On QGIS, we can build a personalized form (query form) by creating thematic tabs and groups and defining the distribution of the individual fields and their aliases.

 This structural organization will be replicated directly on the query form on the WebGis service.